denniarems/ops-agent/server/src/routes/streaming.md

 ## AWS Credentials Integration

-The streaming API automatically retrieves AWS credentials from Supabase for authenticated users and passes them via HTTP headers to the Mastra agent:
+The API automatically retrieves AWS credentials from Supabase for authenticated users and passes them via HTTP headers to the Mastra agent:

 **Headers sent to Mastra agent:**
 ```